New Grading Model Overview- Updated

 Holy living and discipleship

-Pursuing spiritual growth and investing in others — now and in the future.
+Pursuing spiritual growth and investing in others.

-How it is scored each week
+How it is scored

 Level What it looks like Credit